florentinf/Timezone/Timezone/README.md

    ```
    cp .env.example .env
    ```
-   Edit the `.env` file and add your Discord bot token.
+   Edit the `.env` file and add your Discord bot token and your Discord user ID (for owner commands).

 4. Run the bot:
    ```